Hussein Onn: Early life, family and education

 Hussein received his early education at Telok Kurau Primary School, Singapore, and at English College Johore Bahru.
 Hussein's Grade 2 result in his Senior Cambridge exams rendered him ineligible for either Raffles College or the King Edward VII College of Medicine, which combined with the outbreak of World War II, led him to join the Johor Military Forces as a cadet in 1940.
 A year later, he was sent to the Indian Military Academy in Dehradun, India.
 By the completion of his training, what was meant to be a two-year ordeal condensed into eight months, Malaya had been occupied by Japan and Hussein was commissioned into the 19th Hyderabad Regiment of the British Indian Army as a second lieutenant.
 Initially assigned to train new recruits in Agra, Hussein was later sent to the Middle Eastern theatre.

 In early 1943, Hussein was called to New Delhi to serve as part of the military intelligence department of the British Military Headquarters in preparation for the British invasion of Malaya.
 He was later posted to Rawalpindi as an instructor at the Malayan Police Recruiting and Training Centre, where he instructed a police force that would enforce order upon British re-occupation.
-Hussein was part of the second wave of an invasion force heading towards Malaya when the Japanesese surrendered, whereupon he was diverted to Yangon before arriving in Singapore in 1945.
+Hussein was part of the second wave of an invasion force heading towards Malaya when the Japanese surrendered, whereupon he was diverted to Yangon before arriving in Singapore in 1945.

 Following his return, Hussein was appointed the Commandant of the Johor Bahru Police Depot under the British Military Administration, where he was responsible for re-establishing a police force.
 When the military administration was replaced by civilian rule the following year, Hussein opted to leave the army when it refused to grant Malay officers equal status to their British counterparts.
 He instead joined the Malay Administrative Service, becoming the assistant district officer for Kuala Selangor and later Klang.
 He left the service in 1949, opting to commit to politics.